 People treated for CML and in remission should receive lifelong follow-up examinations on a regular basis to watch for signs or symptoms of recurrence or late effects.
-People treated for CML are encouraged to follow established recommendations for good health, such as not smoking, eating a balanced diet, maintaining a healthy weight, and receiving appropriate screening for other types of cancer.
+People treated for CML are encouraged to follow established recommendations for good health, such as receiving regular immunizations, such as the flu vaccine, as well as not smoking, eating a balanced diet, maintaining a healthy weight, and receiving appropriate screening for other types of cancer.
 Learn more about the next steps to take in survivorship, including making positive lifestyle changes.

-For many patients, targeted therapy is an ongoing cancer treatment.
+For many patients with CML, targeted therapy is an ongoing cancer treatment.
 Any decision to stop taking these drugs should be decided by a patient and doctor together, based on how well the drug continues to work and the side effects.